iamelmirr/bosniaair/README.md

-# BosniaAir 🇧🇦docker-compose up --build

-# BosniaAir – Simplified Air Quality Monitoring
+# BosniaAir 🇧🇦 – Simplified Air Quality Monitoring

-# BosniaAir 🇧🇦

 **BosniaAir** is a modern web application for real-time air quality monitoring across cities in Bosnia and Herzegovina.
 The application provides users with up-to-date information about Air Quality Index (AQI), dominant pollutants, forecasts, and health recommendations.